xonsh/xonsh/docs/tutorial_macros.rst

     g!([y, 43, 44], f!(z))

 Not so bad, right?
 So what actually happens when to the arguments when used in a macro call?
-Well, that depends onthe defintion of the function.
-In particular, each argument in the macro call is matched up with the cooresponding parameter annotation in the callable's signature.
+Well, that depends on the definition of the function.
+In particular, each argument in the macro call is matched up with the corresponding parameter annotation in the callable's signature.
 For example, say we have an ``identity()`` function that is annotates its sole argument as a string: